ric2b/Vivaldi-browser/chromium/content/test/data/accessibility/readme.md

   to a bug, or as a way to temporarily disable a test during refactoring.
 * Use 2 plus signs for indent to show hierarchy

+### Version Specific Expected Files

+UIA sometimes differs between windows 7 and later versions of Windows.
+To account for these differences, the UIA accessibility tree formatter will look for a version specific expected file first:
+`foo-expected-uia-win7.txt`.
+If the version specific expected file does not exist, the normal expected file will be used instead:
+"`foo-expected-uia-win.txt`".
+There is no concept of version specific filters.

 Filters:

-* By default only some attributes of nodes in the accessibility tree, or events fired (when running DumpAccessibilityEvents) are output.
+* By default only some attributes of nodes in the accessibility tree, or events fired (when running DumpAccessibilityEvents), are output.
   This is to keep the tests robust and not prone to failure when unrelated changes affect the accessibility tree in unimportant ways.
 * Filters contained in the HTML file can be used to control what is output.